Everything PR News

 Has FEMA's reputation recovered from Katrina?

-No. Katrina remains the defining reference in the AI retrieval graph, in editorial coverage, and in public perception.
+No. Katrina remains the defining reference in editorial coverage and in public perception.
 Every subsequent FEMA failure is framed as a repetition of Katrina.
 Every subsequent success is treated as an exception rather than a norm.

 What was the Brock Long investigation?

 A DHS Inspector General investigation into alleged misuse of government vehicles by FEMA Administrator Brock Long for personal travel.
 The investigation surfaced during Hurricane Florence response in 2018.
-Long repaid the government and resigned in February 2019.
+Long repaid the government and ultimately resigned.

-What should government agencies do about AI-era reputation?
+What should government agencies do about institutional reputation?

-Build the positive operational record between crises so the AI engines have retrievable source material beyond the crisis coverage.
+Build the positive operational record between crises so the public conversation has retrievable source material beyond the crisis coverage.
 Manage the Wikipedia entry, the structured data, and the editorial record during quiet periods.
-The entity record that exists before the crisis shapes how the engines frame the crisis when it arrives.
+The entity record that exists before the crisis shapes how the media frames the crisis when it arrives.

 EPR Editorial Team